robocat/mono-paket-buildpack/README.md

-# Heroku Build Pack for F# script + Suave
+# Heroku Build Pack for Mono and Paket

-This build pack is for implementing a Heroku website using an F# Interactive script app.fsx plus paket or nuget libraries, using the [Suave](http://suave.io) web server framework.

-See  [Suave](http://suave.io) for more details on how to use this
+[Paket](http://fsprojects.github.io/Paket/) is a package manager for Mono.

+Installs `mono 3.12.1`, `paket 0.35.0`, and latest `nuget`.
+Then tries to install dependencies from `paket.lock` or `paket.dependencies`.